 Point 8-9: Walk past copse then take path on right between golf course and field.
 Walk up steep bank

-Point 10-11: Turn right at path junction and make for lonely tree, north east across fields.
-Pass tree then follow path down to Roman villa (or go straight on past Eagle Heights for short cut to Eynsford village, but not quickest way to station)
+Point 10-11: Turn right at path junction and make for lonely tree, north-east across fields.
+Pass tree then (for Route 1) follow path down to Roman villa (or Route 2, go straight on past Eagle Heights to Eynsford village.)

 Take the road (Station Road) to the village on leaving Shoreham station (point 1 on interactive map above), walking under the railway bridge and going down towards the valley floor.
 Take care on this road (especially with children) because there is no pavement.
 Walk past the church (or turn right at the footpath by the graveyard for a shortcut) and Ye Olde George pub down to the bridge and war memorial (point 2) and turn right on the path along the river, going past the Water House, associated with important 19th-century artist Samuel Palmer (see walk 2).
 Continue for 150-odd metres, admiring the gardens backing onto the river, then cross a bridge over the river while admiring a lovely house in front of you that is rather at risk when the Darent really gets going (point 3).
 Turn right after the bridge (at the bottom of Mill Lane) and you’ll see the path continuing parallel with the river with a steep bank to your left.
 It can be really muddy at this point unfortunately.